paragliding training center

 However, if we have a motor (paramotor), we do not have to launch from a hill or cliff and can stay up as long as we have fuel to run the engine.
 Launching with an engine running full speed while on foot can be complicated and requires additional training to do it safely.

 A paraglider, unlike all other aircraft, is inherently stable.
 With absolutely no input it will fly straight and level.
 The benefit of this is that it makes it very easy to fly.
-If a pilot is doing something incorrectly, all the instructor on the ground has to do is say, "Hands up!" -- and all will be well.
+If a new pilot training at the turf farms is doing something incorrectly, all the instructor on the ground has to do is say, "Hands up!" -- and all will be well.
 The downside of the paraglider is that is very sensitive to negative G's.
 That is, air which is descending faster than the glider is sinking through the air will cause the glider to collapse.
 This is why good pilots are always very cautious about the air they fly in.
 It is impossible to safely fly a paraglider unless that pilot becomes knowledgeable about the air he flies in.

 Here is a more technical guide from TowMeUp.com on how our aircraft works.